Once upon a time I sailed half-way across the Pacific Ocean with the typical yellow fuel can lashed to the deck.

 I mean of course fuel did not pose the “biggest challenge” to taking over Europe.

 This claim is so absurd I don’t even know where to begin.
 Put it in reverse perspective: having solved fuel supply alone would not have won the war for the Axis.
 It was not the single deciding factor.
 It was a factor among many, with the other factors often being far more in focus and difficult.

-A Hitler “anticipation” theory simply does not fit with one of the greatest fuel blunders of all time, Operation Barbarossa, to attack more to the East.
-Consider that more than 600,000 Nazi horses were relied upon in 1941 as vehicle logistics failed; a lack of standardization, split and confused leadership and overly-optimistic ideas of a “lightning” fast victory undermined Nazi supply chains.
-This was after the 1940 “Blitz” against London had failed its objectives.
+A Hitler “anticipation” theory simply does not fit with one of the greatest fuel blunders of all time, Operation Barbarossa, to violate borders to the East.
+Consider that in this operation more than 600,000 Nazi horses were relied upon in 1941.

 As Germany moved through Europe and North Africa, so did their thousands of gasoline cans.
 These cans proved to be dependable and durable; soon, countries all over the world were adapting them to haul and store liquids, coining them ‘Jerry cans’ because of their German origin (‘Jerry’ was a snide name for a German WWII soldier).
 New water container designs emerged but nothing could top the strength and simplicity of the original rectangular, X-marked Jerry can.

 Obviously there were more than thousands of cans.
 The discovery of the Jerry can did not lead directly to adoption by the Allies.
 I sense some odd reverence for Nazis, even to the point of trying to apologize for “snide” names.
 Snide?
 Is this a concern without context?
 War against fascism, let alone against genocide, perhaps invites derision?